+Annex III

 S.02.02. - Assets and liabilities by currency (old BS-C1D)

 General comment:

 This Annex contains additional instructions in relation to the templates included in Annex I of this Regulation.
 The first column of the next table identifies the items to be reported by identifying the columns and lines as showed in the template in Annex I.